Adaptive Momentum and Nonlinear Damping for Neural Network Training: CD Convergence Analysis

 We start by upper bounding the expectation of each of the terms in the discrete Lyapunov function.
-Note that the expectations are conditional on $x_n, p_n$.
+Let us emphasize that the expectations below are conditional on $x_n, p_n$.
 We follow the same procedure as in section \ref{app:cd_convergence_disc}.
 As we have assumed that $0 < m < \nabla^2 f(x) \leq M$, we have

 so that